Trade Stock Indices

 The goal of a trader is to get into the trade as early as possible & take maximum advantage of price moves.

 One of the common ways to spot a new market trend as fast as possible is to use MAs Trading Indicator.
-A simple strategy is to use a MA cross over trading method which will identify a new opportunity at its earliest stage.
+A simple strategy is to use a MA cross over trading method which will spot a new opportunity at its earliest stage.

 MA Cross over Method and Technique